joey-astrologo/Shiren-GB2-Magic-Castle-of-the-Desert/docs/GRAPHICS_ARTIFACT_AUDIT.md

   40-pixel visible label raster and reports only the two reviewed shadow-only overflows.
 - The stale script-extraction output hashes caused by the earlier `F250` kanji correction were refreshed so that failure no longer obscures graphics-suite results.
-- Full discovery exercised 617 tests after the GFX-03 repair, all passing.
-- Full discovery after the combat compositor repair passes 633 tests with no skips, including both real grass Drink routes and the existing Monster Log border regression.
+- The combat compositor regressions cover both real grass Drink routes and the existing Monster Log border fixture.
-- Full discovery after the equipment-preview position repair passes 637 tests with no skips, including the supplied converted state, both equipment categories, maximum-width values, panel pixels, cursor cleanup, and close/reopen redraw.
+- The equipment-preview regressions cover the supplied converted state, both equipment categories, maximum-width values, panel pixels, cursor cleanup, and close/reopen redraw.

 ## Remaining follow-up order